 The Britannia Mine Museum is an award-winning museum and national historic site located on the grounds of what was once the largest copper mine in the entire British Empire.

-Visitors can soak in the history, ride a train through an underground tunnel and even pan for gold as they experience life first-hand in one of the last remaining gravity-fed mills in North America.
+Visitors can soak in the history, ride a train through an underground tunnel, and even pan for gold as they experience life first-hand in one of North America’s last remaining gravity-fed mills.

 So get out those hard hats, and let’s get going!

 Britannia Mine Museum

 The Britannia Mine Museum is located 55 kilometres North of Downtown Vancouver near the town of Squamish.
 The museum has become one of the most popular things to do in the Vancouver area, and it’s one of the best day trips from Vancouver going.

-Furthermore, the mine is located halfway between Vancouver and Whistler in the stunning Sea to Sky Corridor.
+Furthermore, the mine is halfway between Vancouver and Whistler in the stunning Sea to Sky Corridor.
 So a visit to the museum is also a popular way to break up the drive.

 From 1904-1974 the museum functioned as one of the most important mines in the Commonwealth.
-Over that period an incredible 60,000 people called the site home and over 50,000,000 tons of ore was extracted!
+Over that period, an incredible 60,000 people called the site home and over 50,000,000 tons of ore were extracted!

 This number included over 15 tons of gold.

 The mine helped Canada through two World Wars during its 70-year lifespan.
 Unfortunately, it also experienced its fair share of tragedy.
 An estimated 98 workers perished in its massive 210-kilometre network of underground tunnels due to slides, fires, floods and accidents.

-A year after closing in 1975 the BC Museum of Mining opened its doors on the site.
-After two significant upgrades the facility was rechristened the Britannia Mining Museum in 2010, in time for the 2010 Winter Olympics.
+A year after closing in 1975, the BC Museum of Mining opened its doors on the site.
+After two significant upgrades, the facility was renamed the Britannia Mining Museum in 2010, in time for the 2010 Winter Olympics.

 Today the museum’s grounds contain 23 historic industrial, administrative and domestic buildings.
 The most notable of which is the massive Mill No.3 facility which can be seen from the highway.